project-image

 We're in the news!

-over 4 years ago – Fri, Dec 27, 2019 at 05:43:56 AM
+almost 5 years ago – Fri, Dec 27, 2019 at 05:43:56 AM

 Eliot's first board game, Obelisk, was just featured in an article on Cleveland.com.
 They also mentioned Berrymandering.
 We've been doing a lot of local play-testing recently, and some of it must have gotten their attention.